-I had this idea.
+As a mom of two young girls, I struggle with the idea of being present vs. perfect.
+But I had this idea.
 A fun, whimsical baking sesh with my uber-helpful daughter, Jackie, baking a beautiful, homemade, delicious, vegan Frozen-themed cake for her 4th birthday party.
 I was determined to make it happen.
-I was going for “super mom” status as I prepared for a small family get together–turned elaborate Frozen-themed birthday extravaganza.
-I had already sent out the FB event invite.
+I was going for “super mom” status as I prepared for a small family get together that became an elaborate Frozen-themed birthday extravaganza.
+I’d already sent out the FB event invite.
 This was Jackie’s “un-FOUR-gettable” birthday.
 It was too late.
 I had to make it unforgettable.

 So the pressure was on.
 The ingredients splayed on the counter, complete with sifter and spatula.
 We went to work.
 Now, I have to admit, I’ve tried baking before.
-It’s gone okay.
+With okay results.
 Nothing too horrible.
 But when you’re a mom and you’re working with a limited time frame, and multiple kids running around, constantly needing something (water, milk, snack, attention!!) an easy recipe to follow suddenly becomes a daunting, time-consuming luxury you just don’t have.
 Or is that just me?

-Even my idea of a “fun, whimsical baking sesh” had to be reenvisioned.
-The truth is life is MESSY.
+I even had to re-envision my idea of a “fun, whimsical baking sesh.”
+The truth is, life is MESSY.
 And kids require A LOT of patience.
 To think we could bake a cake together in 30 minutes was downright laughable… it took roughly an hour and a half to finally pop that pan into the oven.
-By then my patience had been tested over and over.
-My idea of a mother-daughter bonding time revised multiple times.
-My expectations of perfection modified greatly.
+By then my patience proved tested over and over.
+I revised my idea of a mother-daughter bonding time multiple times.
+I modified my expectations of perfection greatly.

-*I’ve come to accept that I am clearly NOT a baker.
-I will gladly pay $45 for a delicious bakery cake.
+*I’ve come to accept that I’m clearly NOT a baker.
+I’ll gladly pay $45 for a delicious bakery cake.
 I’ve learned that I don’t enjoy it and I’m not good at it.
 And I don’t have the time, or energy, or desire to improve my baking skills.
 Although I followed the directions to a T… somehow the cake didn’t bake evenly and the middle ended up being a sunken pile of goo, albeit tasty goo.

-Although I was embarrassed and slightly ashamed to serve the cake at Jackie’s birthday party, I did it anyway.
-I warned people that the middle miiiight not have baked fully and that I wouldn’t be offended if they didn’t eat it.
-And while the adults all took some bites and shook their heads with a sympathetic “Mmmm hmmm” as they reached the goo filled middle, I am happy to report that all the kids loved it.
+Although I felt embarrassed and slightly ashamed to serve the cake at Jackie’s birthday party, I did it anyway.
+I warned people that the middle miiiight not have baked fully and that it wouldn’t offend me if they didn’t eat it.
+And while the adults all took some bites and shook their heads with a sympathetic “Mmmm hmmm” as they reached the goo-filled middle, I’m happy to report that all the kids loved it.